Pancreatic Cancer

 Background

 Pancreatic cancer is the tenth common cancer, and the fourth leading cause of cancer deaths in Hong Kong.
 The incidence and mortality of pancreatic cancer have both continuously increased over the past decade.
-In 2021, there were 1,116 new cases of pancreatic cancer that accounted for 2.9% of all new cancer cases in Hong Kong.
-The number of new cases diagnosed has increased by 18.5% compared to 2020 and was more than double since 2011.
-Males and females share similar rate of getting it and the median age of diagnosis of pancreatic cancer was 70 years old.
+In 2022, there were 1,037 new cases of pancreatic cancer that accounted for 2.9% of all new cancer cases in Hong Kong,

-More, there were total 889 people died from this cancer in 2021, accounting for 5.9% of all cancer deaths.
-From 2011 to 2021, the number of deaths due to pancreatic cancer leaped by 75%.
+More, there were total 920 people died from this cancer in 2022, accounting for 6.3% of all cancer deaths.
+From 2012 to 2022, the number of deaths due to pancreatic cancer leaped by 71%.

 Pancreatic cancer is an aggressive cancer.
 Since the pancreas is deep inside the body, early tumors can't be seen or felt by health care professionals during routine check-up.
 When a patient starts experiencing symptoms, the cancer has become large or has already spread to other organs.
 Therefore, pancreatic cancer is usually diagnosed at advanced stage and has poor prognosis.
-Only around 20% of the patients can receive operation but the recurrence rate is high.
+Only around 20% of the patients can receive an operation but the recurrence rate is high.

 What is pancreatic cancer?